ekrich/accelerate-lapacke/README.md

 #### CMake v4 compatibility ####

-To build the project with CMake v4 or higher, there is a `cmake4` preset, that you can use in your `CMakeUserPresets.json`.
-Both `user-accelerate-lapacke32` and `user-accelerate-lapacke64` should additionally inherit from `cmake4`.
+To build the project with CMake v4 or higher, you must explicitly provide the `CMAKE_OSX_SYSROOT` variable in your `CMakeUserPresets.json`.
+Both the `user-accelerate-lapacke32` and `user-accelerate-lapacke64` presets should additionally have the cache variable `"CMAKE_OSX_SYSROOT": "macosx"`.
 This is not included by default.

 ### Using LAPACKE in another project ###